-- Resources are allocated to support children with identified needs as identified previously. - Each year we map our provision to show how we allocate human resources to each year group; this is reviewed regularly and can change during the academic year, responding to the changing needs within our classes. - This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) in focused intervention in groups, or for individuals. - Specialist equipment, books or other resources that may help the pupil are purchased as required
+- Resources are allocated to support children with identified needs as identified previously. - Each year we map our provision to show how we allocate human resources to each year group; this is reviewed regularly and can change during the academic year, responding to the changing needs within our classes. - This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) in the classroom, in focused intervention in groups, or for individuals. - Specialist equipment, books or other resources that may help the pupil are purchased as required, funding permitting.